+2. Microblogging is everywhere.
 The public in general and the business community in particular are using microblogs to get past the state media’s official version of events.
 While microblogging can be an avenue to more insight and a unique, first-hand point of view, it seems that just about everyone in China is blogging, or about to be.
 That means information overload and anxiety about whose info to trust.
 But the consensus is that media with microblogging is better than without it.

+3. A Chinese alternative to Bloomberg and Reuters.
 Imagine investors around the world using data terminals, just like the Bloomberg models preferred on Wall Street, but made by CCTC-2, the financial news arm of China’s state media.
 That’s exactly what Guo Zhenxi, head of CCTC-2, hopes will someday happen.
 The newly launched TV station has captured 75% of China’s business community after just months on the air, and has ambitious plans to go multiplatform.
 They’ve got a long way to go before they’re anything like Bloomberg or Reuters, but this new company is worth watching.

+4. No success without greater transparency.
 I was amazed and pleased to hear outspoken criticism of China’s controlling stance towards its media.
 At the forum, advocates for business ethics called for greater transparency in business information, and announced a project to compile a “social responsibility index,” which will rank Chinese companies by how ethical and sustainable their practices are.
 Unless the government allows business and business media to be open and honest, say advocates, China has no real chance to compete and win in a global arena.

+5. How to be a journalist in China’s new media landscape.
 When an audience of aspiring reporters asked how to break into and succeed in journalism, Liu Shui, Editor in Chief of Phoenix New Media, gave a reply you’d hear in any country: expect low pay and steep competition, and be prepared to muster near fanatical devotion to success.
 The biggest asset for any aspiring journalist, according to Shui, is a broad education and a wide reading list that includes books as well as blogs.
 Shui’s reply and the sheer number of people in the room made it feel just like a gathering of journalistic hopefuls in the US and Europe, and that can only be a good thing for China.

+6. China’s Coming Entertainment Boom.
 Opening the door even a little to private entrepreneurship in media could unleash the wealth of talent and showmanship I saw on display during my time in Beijing.
 The two-day Media Industry Conference was slick and captivating, and the technology in use was no different than what you might find at a media conference in the US.
 If the 2008 Olympic opening ceremony is any indication of how big the Chinese can think, and if their decade long dash to global #1 in manufacturing is any indication of their tenacity and follow-through, it’s wise to be on the lookout for Beijing’s answer to Hollywood.
 It may be coming sooner than you think.